rolandtritsch/99-scala3-problems/README.md

 - using [scoverage][] to generate a code-coverage report
 - using Github Actions to publish the code-coverage report as/on Github Pages
 - using tags to ignore tests that should not run
+- using various LLMs to solve some of the problems (on seperate branches)

 [ci-badge]: https://github.com/rolandtritsch/99-scala3-problems/actions/workflows/ci.yml/badge.svg
 [documentation]: https://tedn.life/99-scala3-problems